 4.2.4 Annual Use of Force Analysis (CALEA LE-1)

-The Chief of Police or designee will conduct a documented annual analysis of those reports required in General Order 4, section 4.2.1.
-The analysis shall be used to identify patterns or trends that may indicate training needs, equipment upgrades, and/or policy modifications.
+A. The Administrative Operations Commander, or their designee will conduct a documented annual analysis of those reports required in General Order 4, section 4.2.1.
+The analysis shall identify: